Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Introduction

-A comprehensive and systematic review of research on WaaS brokers is essential for identifying major trends and issues in this field.
-Such a review can serve as a valuable guideline for researchers and enthusiasts, providing a deeper understanding of the progress made so far and the challenges that remain to be addressed.
-To ensure proper coverage of research studies in the domain of WaaS brokers, a systematic methodology is critical for identifying all relevant search spaces and studies \cite{peterson2015guidelines,kitchenham2009systematic}.
-To the best of our knowledge, no prior Systematic Literature Review (SLR) has been conducted specifically on WaaS brokers.
+To the best of our knowledge, no prior SMS has been conducted specifically on WaaS brokers.
 While a few studies address the broader domain of cloud brokerage \cite{li2022survey,khorasani2024cloud}, they do not specifically examine WaaS brokers.
 However, given that the scheduler is a key component of a WaaS broker, surveys on \textit{workflow scheduling} in cloud environments are considered related works.
-Several studies have surveyed cloud workflow scheduling in general \cite{versluis2021survey,adhikari2019survey,rodriguez2017taxonomy}, but while these articles touch on the Multiple Workflow Scheduling Problem (MWSP), they do not comprehensively address it.
+Several studies have surveyed cloud workflow scheduling in general \cite{versluis2021survey,adhikari2019survey,kumar2019comprehensive,masdari2016towards}, but while these articles touch on the MWSP, they do not comprehensively address it.
 Recently, Saeeidzade and Ashtiani \cite{saeedizade2024scientific} published a survey on workflow scheduling in cloud environments, which includes a subsection on scheduling in WaaS brokers.
 However, this survey does not comprehensively explore the domain.
-The most relevant work to this SLR is by Hilman et al. \cite{hilman2020multiple}, which provides a detailed survey of MWSP in multi-tenant distributed systems such as clusters, grids, and clouds.
+The most relevant work to this SMS is by Hilman et al. \cite{hilman2020multiple}, which provides a detailed survey of MWSP in multi-tenant distributed systems such as clusters, grids, and clouds.
 While this survey is comprehensive, it has several limitations.
 First, its taxonomy encompasses all distributed systems, including aspects irrelevant to the cloud environment.
 Second, it was published in 2019 and reviews only 31 articles, whereas numerous new studies have emerged in the past five years, particularly in the field of WaaS brokers (as shown in Section \ref{sec:methodology}).
 This highlights the need for an updated survey.
-Finally, new technologies, such as serverless computing, have gained significant attention since the publication of Hilman et al.'s survey, further underscoring the necessity for a new review focused on recent developments in this area.
+Finally, new technologies, such as serverless and quantum computing, have gained significant attention since the publication of Hilman et al.'s survey, further underscoring the necessity for a new review focused on recent developments in this area.